 Moscow is famous for its heavy traffic, crowded streets and metro stations, intense life style, and beautiful green parks.
 One of the parks Muscovites are proudest of is Sokolniki, named after falconers who used to organize hunting activities for Rus

-Climate change is one of the biggest challenges to development today.
+Climate change is one of the biggest challenges in development today.
 According to the World Development Report 2010, approximately 80 percent of the investment needed to stabilize the climate must come from the private sector.
-The Europe and Central Asia region is responsible for 10 percent of global emissions (three billion tons of CO2 per year), and it emits more greenhouse gas (GHG) per unit of GDP than any other region.
-Outdated industrial technologies mean energy wastage and unnecessary use of fossil fuels, resulting in poorer air and water quality.
+The Europe and Central Asia region is responsible for 10 percent of global emissions (three billion tons of CO2 per year), and it emits more greenhouse gas per unit of GDP than any other region.
+Outdated industrial technologies mean energy wastage and unnecessary fossil fuel use, leading to poor air and water quality.

 To help the private sector address climate change, we promote climate-friendly investments in renewable energy, energy efficiency, and cleaner production technologies, all of which significantly reduce GHG.
 IFC’s major target for the ECA region is tackling climate change through an integrated investment and advisory platform.
 In fiscal 2014, we committed more than $500 million to climate-related investments in the region.
 Key examples include: